 Kay has started with us in September 2017.
 She is new to role and has attended EYFS day courses.
 She will be doing her level 2/3 in future.
 Kay says that she really enjoys helping children to feel happy and safe.

-Mrs Joanne Strong.
-Joanne started with us in January 2018.
-She achieved her NVQ Level 3 in 2008.
-Joanne says she loves seeing the children develop and learn.
+Carole started with us in June 2018.
+She is a level 3 Nursery Nurse.
+Carole says she loves seeing the children develop & learn.
 She really enjoys being part of their day.

 Noahs Ark Pre-School is open on Mondays, Wednesdays, Thursdays & Fridays